Corporate Governance

 Method of paymentMoneyMoneyShares and Money

-・The amount of remuneration for Outside Members of the Board is determined by comprehensively considering the level of remuneration of the Company’s officers, and that of other companies.
+-The amount of remuneration for Outside Directors of the Board is determined by comprehensively considering the level of remuneration of the Company’s Officers, and that of other companies.

-・Bonuses are paid according to evaluation indicators: the degree of achievement of key performance indicators (KPIs) and the degrees of achievement of targets by each individual as assessed by the target management system.
+-Bonuses are paid according to evaluation indicators: the degree of achievement of key performance indicators (KPIs) and the degrees of achievement of individual performance targets.

 3. Process for Determining Remuneration

-• The Nomination and Remuneration Committee, a voluntary advisory organization consisting mainly of independent Outside Members of the Board, has been established.
-The Committee deliberates on policies, systems, and issues related to the determination of remuneration for Members of the Board, as well as the appropriateness of the level of remuneration and the amount of remuneration for individual Members of the Board, and reports back to the Board Meeting.
+• The Nomination and Remuneration Committee, a voluntary advisory organization consisting mainly of Independent Outside Directors of the Board, has been established.
+The Committee deliberates on policies, systems, and issues related to the determination of remuneration for Directors of the Board, as well as the appropriateness of the level of remuneration and the amount of remuneration for individual Directors of the Board, and reports back to the Board of Directors.

-• Based on the Committee’s report, the Board Meeting determines the policy for determining the details of remuneration, etc. for each individual Member of the Board and details of remuneration, etc. within the framework of the amount of remuneration approved by the General Meeting of Shareholders.
-After the determination of the Board Meeting, the President and Member of the Board is entrusted with decisions regarding the amounts of basic remuneration and bonuses, excluding stock compensation, for individual Members of the Board in light of the contents of the Committee’s report.
+• Based on the Committee’s report, the Board of Directors determines the policy for determining the details of remuneration, etc. for each individual Director of the Board and details of remuneration, etc. within the framework of the amount of remuneration approved by the General Meeting of Shareholders.
+After the determination of the Board of Directors, the President and Director of the Board is entrusted with decisions regarding the amounts of basic remuneration and bonuses, excluding stock compensation, for individual Directors of the Board in light of the contents of the Committee’s report.

-Aggregate Amount of Remuneration to Members of the Board and Statutory Corporate Auditors
+Aggregate Amount of Remuneration to Directors of the Board and Audit & Supervisory Board Members

 Category of positionsAggregate amount of remuneration (million yen)Aggregate amount of remuneration by type (million yen)Number of persons to be paid